 That last day before the holiday break can be a doozy if you’re not careful.
 For me, I like to make it manageable for me and fun for my kids.
-Stress-Free Holiday Stations are just the ticket.
+Stress-Free Holiday Activities are just the ticket.
 I’ve compiled my favorite games and activities to share with you so you can enjoy a Stress-Free day, too.

 STATIONS MAKE IT EASY PEASY

-Just like when I’m planning for Halloween and Thanksgiving, I find that when I can keep students engaged in fun and meaningful activities, the day is more pleasant and peaceful and joyful for everyone.
+Just like when I’m planning for a Stress-Free Halloween or a Stress-Free Thanksgiving, I find that when I can keep students engaged in fun and meaningful activities, the day is more pleasant and peaceful and joyful for everyone.
 You can decide based on how much time you have in your schedule just how long students are at each station, but I generally like to keep it between 10-12 minutes with no more than four students at any one station at the same time.
 So for instance, in my classroom of 20 students, I will have 6 stations with 3-4 students at each station.
 It will take me about an hour and a half for students to get to all 6 stations.
 If you would work better with a schedule that only includes 4 or 5 stations, that’s perfectly fine.
 Or, just in case you need a few extra stations, I will add a couple of additional ideas here that you can try.
-To find out more about any of these activities, just click on the pictures or highlighted text.
+To find out more about any of these stress-free holiday activities, just click on the pictures or highlighted text.

 This post does contain some affiliate links for your shopping convenience.
 I do receive a small commission when someone purchases an item after clicking on a link.
 These commissions help with the cost of maintaining this blog and allow me to continue bringing you valuable content, activities, and ideas.